cara-tm/pat_article_social/help.md

     <txp:twttr status="" markup="" />

-Note: Because this plugin remove multiple widgets.js files integration within the embedded tweets, you need to add this script into your HTML document (your page template) just before the last `</body>` tag into your page template:
+Note: Because this plugin remove multiple widgets.js files integration within the embedded tweets, you need to add this script into your HTML document just before the last `</body>` tag into your page template:

     <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>